Ooscaar/dotfiles/README.md

 - [Dunst](https://dunst-project.org/): `~/.config/dunst/dunstrc`
 - [Alacritty](https://alacritty.org/): `~/.config/alacritty`

+Additional scripts:

+- [Backup script](backup/script.sh): A script for backing up your configurations
+- [i3 Alternating Layout](i3/alternating_layouts.py): A Python script for automatic layout in i3

 ## Customization

 You can customize these configurations by modifying the respective files in this repository.
 After making changes, run the `./install` script again to update the symlinks.